 4. The workers’ comp company’s Pre-authorization Agent is required to acknowledge receipt of your pre-authorization request within 2 days.
 The acknowledgement of receipt must meet legal requirements as outlined in S. 97-25.3(a) (2).

 5. Workers’ Compensation insurance companies cannot require pre-authorization for some types of care.
 These include services for treatment of the following:

 - Emergency treatments.

 - Services for the diagnosis and/or treatment of a specific medical condition for which the insurer has not yet admitted liability in a case involving an illness or injury that could be eligible for compensation.

 6. Workers’ compensation insurance companies make mistakes.
 These companies have systems in place to stay in compliance with state law, but they still make mistakes.
 You have a legal right to hire the Workers’ Compensation attorney of your choice to review every fact and detail of your case to determine whether your employer or the insurance company has failed to comply with state law.
 Their errors can work in your favor, in the end.

 At Hardison & Cochran, we represent injured workers and help them pursue justice in work related injury cases in Raleigh and across North Carolina.

 If your employer has contested your injury claim or the insurance company has denied you benefits or is giving you the run around, we know exactly what to do.
 Call us today for an explanation of your legal options.
 We fight for injured workers against these big insurance companies and we know what it takes to win.
 We are on your side.
-Contact a Workers’ Compensation attorney at Hardison & Cochran now.
-Learn more about what is workers’ compensation here.
+Contact an experienced Workers’ Compensation attorney at Hardison & Cochran now.
+Learn more about workers’ compensation here.